WHY DO BEES MATTER?

 Of a worker honey bee's life is spent collecting pollen and nectar to bring back to the hive

 Every Buzzing Gardens seed kit contains seed from five non-invasive varieties of flowering plants that are native to Canada and recommended by Pollinator Partnership Canada.
+They’ve been specially selected to attract and nourish honey bees.

 In recent years, farmers and scientists have worked more closely with beekeepers to keep their hives healthy.
 Whether this has meant developing new products to benefit honey bees or changing the way they use current products to better protect honey bees, the results have been innovative and collaborative strategies to mitigate risk.